tensorflow/community/rfcs/20190509-keras-saved-model.md

   modified to automatically detect SavedModels.
 In both cases, a Keras model object is returned.
 The root object in the SavedModel must at least contain [shared endpoints](#shared-endpoints), otherwise, an error is raised.
-- `tf.saved_model.save` and `tf.keras.models.save_model` and `model.save`:
+- `tf.saved_model.save` and `tf.keras.models.save_model` and `model.save`: These functions have consistent saving results.
+Additional dependencies/functions are serialized to the SavedModel.
+See
-  additional dependencies/functions are serialized to the SavedModel.
-See [Serialization coverage](#serialization-coverage)
+  [Serialization coverage](#serialization-coverage)

 **Note**